ipod825/understanding-machine-learning-reading-notes/README.md

 Understanding Machine Learning - Reading Notes
 =======

-My notes fore reading the book **Understanding Machine Learning:
+My notes for reading the book **Understanding Machine Learning:
 From Theory to Algorithms**